opentofu/opentofu/docs/state_encryption.md

 Currently, the OpenTofu code is in large parts procedural and has globally scoped state.
 Launching a second instance of OpenTofu is impossible.
 As it is a much-requested feature to embed OpenTofu as a library, this will need to change in the future.
 Therefore, the integration of the library should do its best to not introduce more global variables if possible.

 The implementation may avail itself of either a singleton, or choose to pass the Encryption interface along several function calls.
 Both have benefits and drawbacks.
-However, singletons make parallelized testing very difficult and may, therefore should be avoided in tests as much as possible.
+However, singletons make parallelized testing very difficult and should therefore be avoided in tests as much as possible.

 #### Singleton